February 3, 2026

 Proposed Legislation to Watch

 The Medicare Hearing Aid Coverage Act of 2025 (H.R.
-500) was introduced in Congress on January 16, 2025.
-This bill proposes to remove the exclusion preventing Medicare from covering hearing aids, with coverage theoretically beginning January 1, 2026.
-As of February 2026, this legislation remains under congressional review and has not been enacted into law.
-Until the bill passes both houses of Congress and is signed into law, Original Medicare beneficiaries should continue planning without this coverage.
+500), introduced in January 2025, proposes to remove the exclusion preventing Medicare from covering hearing aids.
+As of early 2026, it remains under congressional review and has not been enacted into law.

 Medicare Advantage Plans Provide Better Benefits